cython/cython/docs/tutorial.rst

 Language Details
 ================

-For more about the Cython language, see :ref:`language-basics-label`.
+For more about the Cython language, see :ref:`language-basics`.